Laravel Collections: 10 Methods That Will Change How You Write PHP

 });

 Combine lazy() with chunk() for even more control.
-If your application processes CSV imports, batch notifications, or large report generation, lazy collections are a game changer.
+If your app processes CSV imports, batch notifications, or large report generation, lazy collections will save you from hitting PHP's memory limit.

 Putting It All Together